 Room Entries - Students are to get permission from a teacher or an administrator before entering any rooms, halls, or closets, including those in the gym unless they have a scheduled activity or class in that location.
-Teachers should not give students their keys to run errands.

 Senior Lunch - Seniors will be allowed to leave the classroom two minutes early to attend lunch each day if their teacher approves.
 Seniors may not break in line during lunch for any reason.
-Seniors who fill out the application and are approved by the principal will be allowed to drive to local restaurants on designated Fridays for lunch.
+Seniors who fill out the application and are approved by the principal will be allowed to drive to local restaurants on designated Fridays for lunch during the second semester.
 Students who report back to school late will lose this privilege.
 This privilege might also be taken away for excessive absences or for other disciplinary infractions.
 Senior skip days are not recognized by the school.
 If a senior skip day takes place, senior privileges will be lost for the remainder of the school year, and an unexcused absence will be assessed.